BackendStack21/http-cache-middleware/README.md

 This will enable browser clients to keep a copy of the cache on their side, but still being forced to validate the cache state on the server before using the cached response, therefore supporting gateway based cache invalidation.

-> NOTE: In order to fetch the generated `Cache-Control` and `ETag` headers, there have to be at least cache hit.
+> NOTE: In order to fetch the generated `Cache-Control` and `ETag` headers, there have to be at least cache hit.

 ### Invalidating caches
 Services can easily expire cache entries on demand, i.e: when the data state changes.
 Here we use the `x-cache-expire` header to indicate the cache entries to expire using a matching pattern: